GiveAway Of The Month

 There is a small riddle that gets the twins through the door to this place where beautifully crafted metal makes the world that looks even better than the real world.
 However, the dwarves who live here are just as interesting in appearance:

 They have made dwellings and cages, birds and animals, all made of precious metals and gemstones.
-Their ambition is to leave these underground world and feel up the world above with their craft once the natural world has been destroyed.
+Their ambition is to leave this underground world and fill up the world above with their craft once the natural world has been destroyed.
 In their vision there will be forests made of the trees that give the book its name:

 A massive tree with thick trunk reaching up until it was lost in shadows, branches forming a canopy above.
 Amazing how one metal had been forged as rough as bark and twisted into branches while another was as delicate as filigree.
 Each silver leaf was unique, veined and curled like a real one.